arunsingh22/golangTutorials/Golang/Concurreny/Channels/Readme.md

 Ans: Closing a chan is ONE-TIME ops, with no going back, onces it is closed it's closed forever, NO UNDO or going back.
 - Closing a already closed chan => panic
-- The ONLY way to check if a chan is closed is to read the value and check it's zeroed value
+**- The ONLY way to check if a chan is closed is to read the value and check it's zeroed value**

 # Who should close the channels?
 Ans: Senders close channels and receivers only check